dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/concurrency.md

 [!code-csharp[](intro/samples/cu/Controllers/DepartmentsController.cs?name=snippet_EditPost)]

 The code begins by trying to read the department to be updated.
 If the `FirstOrDefaultAsync` method returns null, the department was deleted by another user.
-In that case the code uses the posted form values to create a department entity so that the Edit page can be redisplayed with an error message.
-As an alternative, you wouldn't have to re-create the department entity if you display only an error message without redisplaying the department fields.
+In that case the code uses the posted form values to create a `Department` entity so that the Edit page can be redisplayed with an error message.
+As an alternative, you wouldn't have to re-create the `Department` entity if you display only an error message without redisplaying the department fields.

 The view stores the original `RowVersion` value in a hidden field, and this method receives that value in the `rowVersion` parameter.
 Before you call `SaveChanges`, you have to put that original `RowVersion` property value in the `OriginalValues` collection for the entity.